 A few types of Belgian waffles exist, but the most famous is the Liège waffle.
-James McIntosh visits Alex Troullier at Wafflemeister (@wafflemeisterUK) at South Kensington to learn about Belgian Food.
+Alex Troullier at Wafflemeister (@wafflemeisterUK) at South Kensington shares his recipe below.

 5g fresh yeast